 eNotarization: An electronic notarization (eNotarization) is a process in which a notary affixes an electronic signature and digital notary seal to an electronic document.

-In-person eNotarization: In-person eNotarization (IPEN) refers to an eNotarization where the signer and notary are physically together in the same location.
+In-person eNotarization: In-person eNotarization (IPEN) refers to an eNotarization in which the documents are electronically signed and the notarial seal is applied electronically.
+The signer and notary are both physically together in the same location.

 eRecording: Electronic recording (eRecording) is the electronic delivery of real property documents (such as deeds, mortgages, deeds of trust, liens, assignments, and satisfactions) to and from the document submitter and the appropriate recording office for filing in public records.